Joe Rocket Crossfire Motorcycle Jacket Review

 During testing, the Crossfire kept me dry even in heavy rain.
 Water beads up and rolls right off the shell.

 The waterproofing also enables the use of direct vents.
-These vents channel airflow directly through the jacket without compromising water resistance.
+These vents channel airflow directly through the lining without compromising water resistance.
 I’ll cover the venting in more detail next.

 For all-weather riding, the Crossfire delivers excellent protection against rain and wind.
 The waterproof laminate is the key, providing a secure barrier without excess bulk.